 Give your body a helping hand in restoring a little equilibrium by taking your preferred amount of CBD oil split up into 2-3 smaller doses throughout the day.
 This is called microdosing, particularly when you split the doses even more.
 Do this every day for at least one month before deciding whether a product is working or not.

 If you’re using a CBD product for sleep, it’s generally best to take your final dose an hour before bed, as some studies have shown CBD can act as a ‘wake promoting agent’ soon after taking it.
 For other purposes, it can be useful to know that oral drops take around 5 minutes to take effect, vaporising is near instant, and capsules or edibles can take anywhere from half an hour to a couple of hours depending on your metabolism.

 As the human body is made up of such a large percentage of water, and CBD is usually in an oil formulation, absorption does present an issue – as oil and water don’t mix!
 This means it’s important to do what you can to help boost the rate of absorption, so that you’re always getting the most out of your product.

 Taking your drops directly after brushing your teeth or eating (ideally something high fat, like peanut butter) can increase absorption by up to 5 times.
 It’s also wise to hold the oil under your tongue for at least 2 minutes, so that it has as much time as possible to be absorbed through the sublingual gland.
 This means that CBD can enter your circulation directly, bypassing the liver, where most is metabolised.

 Should I consult my doctor before taking CBD?

-Always consult your health care professional before use, avoid use during pregnancy or breastfeeding, and keep in mind that a food supplement should not be used as a substitute for a varied diet.
+Always consult your health care professional before use, avoid use during pregnancy or breastfeeding, and do not drive or operate heavy machinery.